lschoe/mpyc/docs/demos.rst

 This is an overview of all demos available from the MPyC repository on GitHub in `mpyc/demos <https://github.com/lschoe/mpyc/tree/master/demos>`_.
-Starting with a very simple 'Hello world!' demo, we gradually work towards demos about privacy-preserving machine learning and other interesting topics.
+Starting with a 'Hello world!' demo, we gradually work towards demos about privacy-preserving machine learning and other interesting topics.
 Many of the more advanced demos are in fact based on research published at various cryptography conferences.